Good Food For All!

-The NDG Food Depot is a community-based non-profit organization that works collaboratively with community partners to address food insecurity in NDG and surrounding neighborhoods.
-Founded in 1986, the Depot has been a recognized independent charitable organization, with a volunteer Board of Directors, since 2003.
+The Depot Community Food Centre is a community-based non-profit organization that works collaboratively with other community partners to address issues of food security in Montreal's NDG neighbourhood and the surrounding areas.

 What People Are Saying

-— an NDG Food Depot volunteer and participant
+— a Depot participant

 "It changed my relationship to food.
 When I eat food grown in the garden — I watered it, I worried about it, I talk to it — so I have an intimate relationship with the food grown here."